Let’s start from the beginning. What do we really mean when we talk about Fintech?

 Why should we care about Fintech?
 Because it is now more than ever, changing every aspect of the financial services industry.
 And you need to remember that finance rules the world.
 More like money, doing business, that’s what people do and that is unlikely to change.
 Therefore, fintech is also changing your everyday life.

 From how people manage their personal finances to how banks organize their operations and back office.
 Fintech is everywhere.

-You will learn more about it here and there are also plenty of good blogs and websites, you can have a look at this list of the Top 100 Blogs on Feedspot for example.
+You will learn more about it here and there are also plenty of good blogs and websites.
+Have a look at this list of the Top 100 Fintech Blogs on Feedspot for example.
 There are also plenty of good books to learn more about fintech or finance.